pankhurigadi/correlatedpy/docs/contributing/tutorial/index.rst

-This final process of making further modifications might repeat itself and eventually the Pull Request will be **merged** and your changes included in the main version of the Nashpy source code.
+This final process of making further modifications might repeat itself and eventually the Pull Request will be **merged** and your changes included in the main version of the Correlatedpy source code.